Albertscpv/ForoHubAlura/README.md

 - [@albertscpv](https://github.com/Albertscpv)

-## License
+# License

 ## [MIT](https://choosealicense.com/licenses/mit/)

-You can work and share your feedback if you want
+You can work and share your feedback if you want.